Learn more about the LSJC eligibility, team and funding criteria, as well as about the pertinent dates and timelines of the program.

 - Attend and present at program graduation

-The seminars will run from April to July 2023.
-Teamswill present their project progress at graduation, but we understand that projects will be longer-term in nature.
+The seminars will run from March to June 2024.
+Teams will present their project progress at graduation, but we understand that projects will be longer-term in nature.

 Applications will be reviewed by a selection committee composed of representatives from the School of Cities, the United Way Greater Toronto and the community.
-Successful applicants will be contacted in late March 2023.
+Successful applicants will be contacted in mid December 2023.